-Recommended Preparation: "C" grade or higher or "Pass" in BOT 096, 097, 100 or equivalent, ENGL 098R or ESL 103R or equivalent reading level .5 hour lecture, 1.5 hours laboratory
+Recommended Preparation: "C" grade or higher or "Pass" in BOT 096, 100, 119 or equivalent .5 hour lecture, 1.5 hours laboratory

 Designed for students who want to become proficient in the most commonly used features of Microsoft Access.
 Basic database concepts and terms will be introduced.
-Students will learn how to create, format, edit and revise simple databases, sort and filter records, use queries, and create forms, reports and labels.
+Students will learn how to create, format, edit and revise simple databases, sort and filter records, use queries. and create forms, reports and labels.
 Those desiring more in-depth coverage of these and additional topics should consider enrolling in CIS 140 or BOT 126, 127, 128.
 Not open to students with credit in BOT 127, 128.

-117 ESSENTIAL POWERPOINT Recommended Preparation: "C" grade or higher or "Pass" in BOT 096, 097, 114 or equivalent, ENGL 098R or ESL 103R or equivalent reading level
+117 ESSENTIAL POWERPOINT 1 UNIT

+Recommended Preparation: "C" grade or higher or "Pass" in BOT 096, 100, 119 or equivalent

 Designed for students who want to become proficient in the most commonly used features of Microsoft PowerPoint.
 Basic concepts and terms will be introduced.
 Students will learn how to create, format and revise PowerPoint presentations, including animation effects.
-Those desiring more in-depth coverage of these and additional topics should consider enrolling in BOT 129, 130, 131.
-Not open to students with credit in BOT 130, 131.
+Those desiring more in-depth coverage of these and additional topics should consider enrolling in BOT 129, 130.
+Not open to students with credit in BOT 130.